DexterAntonio/motionTracking/README.md

 <h>Readme</h>

 <b> Purpose: </b> This was my final project for C++ programing at Columbia University.
-It involves using open CV to detect motion and display the output using a PS3 eye camera.
+It involves using open CV and a PS3 eye camera to detect motion.

+<b> Installation: </b> Download the linux folder, build the .cpp files with the make file.